YOU’VE GOT THIS!

 I have a disability, can I compete?

-Periods are totally normal, so don’t be worried.
-There will probably be heaps of other ladies also on their period for race day.
-Here’s some advice:
+Firstly, don’t panic.
+Periods are totally normal and there will probably be heaps of other ladies also on their period for race day too.
+Here’s some advice to help you feel more comfortable and prepared:

-1. Tampons are the best product to use, if you are able.
-You could also use period underwear, but a pad would not be suitable for the swim.
+Tampons are the best product to use if you are able.
+You could also use period underwear or period bathers.
+A regular pad would not be suitable for the swim, but you could always put one on for the ride and run.

 Is the water at Champion Lakes clean and safe for swimming?